Rishu222006/employee-dashboard/README.md

     - I hope whoever is reading this will like this project.

     *** To run ***
-        - As the project is yet not complete clone the repo and in you root directory type following: npm install npm run dev
+         As the project is yet not complete you can preview it by following methods:
+          - clone the repo and in you root directory and type following: npm install npm run dev
+          - open github codespaces and then run: npm run dev

 # Tech Stack: